g0v-data/g0v-hackmd-archive/notes/DnII3eWfRQummlrAxiIXgA.md

 ```
 So once a user invokes a test using `npx playwright test`, playwright executes the available tests automatically in all the browsers defined.
 After the tests are completed, it opens up a summary in the local browser to show the tests that passed and those that failed in all the respective browsers.
 The image below shows the browsers Playwright downloads during it’s installation process on Linux.
 ![Supported browser](https://imgur.com/V7eOQyj.png)

-In terms of browser support, of the three, Selenium is the most suitable automated testing tool because it has comprehensive browser coverage.
-Though there are certain factors to consider when it comes to choosing an automated testing tool based on browser support, Cypress and Playwright are good options for Chromium-based browsers but Selenium is the best option.
+There are certain factors to consider when choosing the best Automated tool to use based on browser support, though any of the three can be used based on the preference of the user and the task at hand, it is important to note that of the three, Selenium is the most suitable automated testing tool because it has such an extensive browser coverage,which includes older and less common versions of browsers.
+This is a feature that distinguishes Selenium and makes it a better option based on browser support, In a situation where an application needs to be tested using a browser like Internet Explorer, Selenium is the only Automated testing tool among the three (Cypress, Selenium and Playwright) that supports Internet Explorer.
+This is not to say that Cypress and Selenium aren't also good options, In fact, Playwright also has an extensive browser support like Selenium but not as much as Selenium.
+Cypress is more focused on Chromium-based browers and though it has limited browser support,it is the most suitable option for testing modern web applications in Chromium-based browsers.
 |                 | Cypress | Selenium | Playwright | Winner                 |
 | --------------- | ------- | -------- | ---------- | ---------------------- |
 | Browser support | 4/5     | 5/5      | 5/5        | Selenium or Playwright |